- John McCann, SEAI

 12.00PM – 1.00PM

-The Wind demonstration will take place at the Gurteen Agricultural college wind turbine.
-A number of speakers present will discuss the installation of micro and large scale wind turbines.
-Planning, Grid, The forthcoming renewable electricity support scheme, legal and financial discussions will take place with industry experts to inform the attendees how best to proceed with their project.
-The experience of the Gurteen agricultural college wind turbine will also be a topic of discussion and how to maximise use of your wind energy.
+The Wind demonstration will take place at the Gurteen College wind turbine.
+A number of speakers present will discuss the installation of small scale auto producers and large scale wind turbines.
+Planning, Grid, The forthcoming renewable electricity support scheme, financial discussions will take place with industry experts to inform the attendees how best to proceed with their project.
+The experience of the Gurteen College wind turbine will also be a topic of discussion and how to maximise use of your wind energy.
+Participants include: